RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 It is very easy to use svn (subversion) from the terminal.
 If you have correctly installed svn in a Linux/Unix machine you can follow this example:

 First, lets imagine that you wanted to download the last version of a nice open-source code.
-In my case it is a chess-program called scidvspc.
-I have checked that it is a sourceforge project and then:
+In my case, I wanted to download and compile from the source a chess-program called scidvspc.
+I checked that it is a sourceforge project and then it is very easy to obtain a **working copy** from the official **repository**.

 {% highlight bash %}
 > mkdir /home/mrmagguu/test_svn